JorgeDeLosSantos/uimoon/README.md

 ### How to install?

-Download or clone this repository and add the folder project `uimoon` to the MATLAB path.
+Downloads or clones this repository and add the folder project to the MATLAB path, or "installs" the toolbox running the `uimoon_install` script.

 ### Contributing